incident-io/terraform-provider-incident/docs/resources/catalog_type.md

 subcategory: ""
 description: |-
   Manage and browse catalog resources.
-  This endpoint is in beta, released for early testing but excluded from our backwards compatibility guarantee at this time.
-Contact support@incident.io if you have questions about availability or want to try this out.
   Use the incident.io catalog to track services, teams, product features and anything else that helps build a map of your organisation.
   The catalog has a number of types which are synced from your connected integrations, such